mapbender/mapbender-starter/CONTRIBUTING.md

 # Building packages

-For distributing and building packages, there is a matching [composer] command:
+There are special [composer] commands for distributing and building packages:

-* `bin/composer build` Build package command with follow optional parameters:
+* `bin/composer build` Command to build a package with the following optional parameters:
     * **[tar.gz|zip]** - Optional parameter that defines the package file format.
 The default configuration is defined in `composer.json` as `config/archive-format`.
     * **[dist-name]** - Optional parameter that defines the package file name prefix.
 The default configuration is defined in `composer.json` as `name`, a vendor name will be ignored.
     * **[dist-version]** - Optional parameter that defines the package version.
 This is included as suffix in the package name.
 The default configuration is defined in `composer.json` as `version`.

 You can define the [composer] distributing path in `composer.json` as `config/archive-dir`.
-The default location is a `dist` folder located in root of the project.
+The default location is the `dist` folder located in root of the project.

 ## Build package example

-Running this command distributes and builds the package `dist/test-distribution.1.0.1.tar.gz`:
+You can build and distribute an articat to `dist/test-distribution.1.0.1.tar.gz` by running:

 ```bash
 bin/composer build zip test-distribution 1.0.1